 Graduates of an MSN in public health nursing program are prepared for leadership positions in public health program development and evaluation, public health education, and health policy and advocacy.
-They may work in a variety of healthcare settings, including public health departments, community organizations, school districts, home health organizations and hospitals and wellness centers.
-These nurses have developed skills needed to:
+They may work in a variety of healthcare settings, including public health departments, community organizations, school districts, home health organizations, and hospitals and wellness centers.
+These nurses have developed the skills needed to:

 - Improve patient quality of life for various populations by providing patient care and health education services

-- Develop, implement and evaluate public health programs
+- Develop, implement, and evaluate public health programs

-- Hire, train and oversee public health nurses and staff
+- Hire, train, and oversee public health nurses and staff

 - Conduct public health research projects and use the results to improve patient outcomes